 Teddy: You never know what’s going to happen.
 You may get stuck in traffic.

 Michelle: But it’s all part of the job.
 We like it.

 Teddy: It’s definitely not boring!

 What would you tell someone who wants to become a hospice nurse?

 Michelle: This is a heavy job, emotionally.
 It’s very difficult sometimes.
 The reality is that our patients are going to die.
 You get attached to them and you take care of them with everything you have, and then they die.
 But then you get another patient who needs you and you take care of that patient.

 Teddy: There are always difficult cases or people you become more attached to and losing them can be really difficult.
 But we always call the patient’s family after they pass.

 Michelle: The other thing I’d say is that it’s truly a blessing to be invited in to someone’s home.
 It’s a sacred time in someone’s life and you’re a guest in their house.
 It’s important to recognize that and know that you have to work as a team and the patient is in charge of their own journey, and you’re there to help them along the way.

-The 27th Annual Walk for Hospice will be held on Saturday March 24, 2018 at South Shore Plaza in Braintree.
+The 28th Annual Walk for Hospice will be held on Saturday June 15, 2019 at Weymouth High School.
 All proceeds raised at the Walk for Hospice will benefit Hospice of the South Shore.
 To learn more or make a donation, visit our website.